ellakoa/postcard-poem/content/posts/windswept.md

   Spring adorns me with garlands of white
   May blossom is the most wondrous sight.

-  Despite all their efforts,
+  Despite all their efforts, in nature's art,
-  in nature's art
   I remain,
   Windswept, unruly, a wild child at heart.
 alignPoemLeft: false